Thlast/Thlast/README.md

 Proyects:

-Estudio it's an app based on freeCodeCamp, it contains information in format of courses, that i'm studying for my career.
-It also has questions that makes it more interactive.
+Estudio it's an app based on freeCodeCamp, it contains information in format of courses, which i'm studying for my career.
+It also has questions that make it more interactive.

 I’m currently working on adding more information while i'm studying...